Gig Business, Using GigSalad (Vendors)

 1. Respond quickly

 According to the RAIN Group, 71% of buyers want to hear from you early in the process.
-Taking too long to respond to your leads gives your competition time to connect and evaluate bids and work for a better deal.
+Taking too long to respond to your leads gives your competition time to connect, evaluate bids, and work for a better deal.
 The early bird gets the worm, and experience tells us all that talent + productivity = money.
 This is true on GigSalad, too, as many of our users plan events only two weeks ahead of time and are ready to buy!

 Harvard Business Review released a study that revealed, “Firms that tried to contact potential customers within an hour of receiving a query were nearly seven times as likely to qualify the lead…as those that tried to contact the customer even an hour later.”
 Set a goal to respond to all leads within 5 minutes so you can catch those who have just entered the sales cycle.